nagys007/nagys007.github.io/mvnOracle.md

 	<version>12.2.0.1</version>
 </dependency>
 ```
-Additionally, the Oracle maven repositories need to be added to your _pom.xml_
+Additionally, add the Oracle Maven repository to your _pom.xml_
 ```
 <repositories>
 	<repository>